 As the master voltage rises, the slave voltage rises identically.
 Eventually, the slave voltage reaches its regulation voltage, where the internal reference takes over the regulation while the TRK input continues to increase and thus removes itself from influencing the output voltage.
-To ensure that the output voltage accuracy is not compromised by the TRK pin being too close in voltage to the 0.6 V reference, make sure that the final value of the master voltage is greater than the slave regulation voltage by at least 10%, or 60 mV, as seen at the FB node, and the higher, the better.
+To ensure that the output voltage accuracy is not compromised by the TRK pin being too close in voltage to the 0.6 V reference, make sure that the final value of the master voltage is greater than the slave regulation voltage by at least 10%, or 60 mV as seen at the FB node.
+The higher the final value, the better the performance is.
 A difference of 60 mV between TRK and the 0.6 V reference produces about 3 mV of offset in the error amplifier, or 0.5%, at room temperature, while 100 mV between them produces only 0.6 mV or 0.1% offset.